jingyu-xiang/blog/README.md

     * Authentication & authorization: used JWT for user authentication.
 Stored the JWT token as redis key to store user auth information.

-5. Code organization:
+5. Code quality & organization:
     * Seperated the codebase into 3 Maven modules: blog-admin for the admin-side services, blog-api for the user-side services, and blog-common for commonly used entities such as the POJOs (server-database connection)  and VOs (server-client connection).
-    * Widely utilized custom annotations and Spring AOP to reduce repeated code and improve readability.
+    * Widely utilized custom annotations and Spring AOP to organize common code and improve readability.

 ## App features: